SamuelWu2001/LeetCode2024/17. Letter Combinations of a Phone Number/REAME.md

 ### Evaluate
 > - Finish by giving space and run-time complexity.
 > - Discuss any pros and cons of the solution.
-1. Assume n represents the number of items in the array.
+1. Assume n represents the length of the given string.
-   - Time complexity: O(nlog(n))
+   - Time complexity: O(4^n)
    - Space complexity: O(n)
-2. Using an unordered_set, we can optimize the time complexity to O(n).